 In college he learned to view his ADHD as strengths and to harness those strengths to In college he learned very specific skills allowed him to manage his ADHD and set goals that he could accomplish.
 He has continued to find long-term success as he’s managed his ADHD.

-While many see ADHD diagnosis as a bad thing, Siope saw it as a blessing.
+While many see ADHD diagnosis as a bad thing, Siope saw it as a blessing as he found success with ADHD.
 Join Siope as he shares his experience with ADHD and gives you the hope that you can be successful in your ADHD parenting.

 This is Episode 4.
 Let’s get started.